Women demand participation in transitional justice: Nepal

 Background

-In 1996, the Communist Party of Nepal started an insurgency with the aim of overthrowing the Nepalese monarchy and establishing a people's republic.
-The ten-year war came to an end in 2006 with the signing of the peace agreement between the Seven Party Alliance and the then Maoist party.
-The conflict was marked by numerous war crimes and crimes against humanity, including massacres, mass rapes and enforced disappearances.
-It cost the lives of more than 17,000 people, up to 80,000 were displaced and approximately 1,500 remain disappeared to this day.
-Sexual violence was used as a weapon of war by both parties to the conflict.
+The Communist Party of Nepal launched an insurgency in 1996 with the aim of overthrowing the Nepalese monarchy and establishing a people's republic.
+The signing of the comprehensive peace agreement between the Seven-Party Alliance and the then Maoist Party in 2006 marked the end of ten years of armed conflict.
+The conflict claimed more than 17,000 lives, up to 80,000 people were displaced, and around 1,500 remain missing to this day.
+Sexualised violence was used as a weapon of war by both parties to the conflict.

 Women's participation in the peace process

 Nepal's peace process has failed to include women, recognise their contribution to systemic change and provide justice for those affected.
-For example, women who have been subjected to sexual violence during the conflict are not considered "conflict victims" and therefore do not receive compensation.
+Women who experienced sexualised violence during the conflict are still being accused or blame themselves for what happened to them.
+They have not been considered “conflict victims” and therefore have not received any compensation.

 Although women in Nepal have been affected in multiple ways by the violent conflict, they were effectively excluded from the peace negotiations.
-Various obstacles severely restrict their access to transitional justice procedures.
-In the post-conflict reintegration period, most women combatants resumed their gendered roles and returned to the domestic sphere.
+Various obstacles severely restrict their access to transitional justice processes such as social status, gender or a lack of political will.

 "We demand recognition.
 We demand that our voices be heard.
 We demand security.
 We demand a future for our children.
 We demand truth.
 And we demand justice, now!"

 These are the words of a participant at a Women's Peace Table in Surkhet, Nepal.
-More than 1000 women have participated in Women's Peace Tables (WPT) so far.
-For women in remote areas in particular, these events were often the first opportunity to talk about their traumas and to listen to women from the opposite side of the conflict.
-At the WPTs, they learned more about the significant role they can play in transitional justice processes and about their rights as war-affected women and as citizens.
-The WPTs have been conducted annually by our partner, Nagarik Awaaz in the seven provinces of Nepal and in Kathmandu.
+Since 2017, thousands of women have participated in Women's Peace Tables in all provinces of Nepal.
+Particularly for women in remote areas these events were often the first opportunity to talk about their traumas and to listen to women from the opposite side of the conflict.
+There they learned more about the important role they can play in transitional justice processes and about their rights as conflict-affected persons and as citizens.
+The Women's Peace Tables were conducted by our programme partner Nagarik Aawaz.

-An important component of the first project phase that ended in mid-2021 was an exchange of knowledge and experience between the partners in Colombia, Nepal and the Philippines.
-This exchange process began in 2019 with a first face-to-face meeting and reached an interim conclusion in 2021 with the joint development of the publication "From transition to transformation: strengthening women's effective participation in peacebuilding and transitional justice processes".
-This exchange will be continued in the "From exchange to change" project.
+An important component of the programme is the exchange of knowledge between the partners in Colombia, Nepal and the Philippines.
+This began in 2019 with an initial face-to-face meeting and culminated in 2021 with the joint development of the publication “From transition to transformation: strengthening women's effective participation in peacebuilding and transitional justice processes”.
+We will continue this exchange of knowledge in our programme work with Nagarik Aawaz as well as in the Feminists Connecting for Peace network.